wtraylor/trace21ka_for_lpjguess/README.md

 How to Use
 ----------

-1) Download the data sets:
+1) Download the data sets.
+Do not change the original file names.

     - Download the TraCE-21ka monthly datasets for the CCSM3 variables `PRECC`, `PRECL`, `TREFHT`, `CLOUD`, and `FSDS` for your time period from [earthsystemgrid.org](https://www.earthsystemgrid.org/dataset/ucar.cgd.ccsm3.trace.html).
 All files need to be in one directory with their original file name.

     - Download the global monthly CRU TS 4.01 data set in 0.5° resolution as the original zip files from [crudata.uea.ac.uk](https://crudata.uea.ac.uk/cru/data/hrg/).
 Save all files with their original name in one directory.
 You will need the following variables: `pre`, `tmp`, `wet`

+    - Download the CRU JRA-55 precipitation (`pre`) data set from [vesg.ipsl.upmc.fr](https://vesg.ipsl.upmc.fr/thredds/catalog/work/p529viov/crujra/catalog.html).
+Only the years 1958 to 2017 are used.
+You can use the download script `scripts/download_crujra.py`.
+Have all files in one directory.

 4) Customize `options.yaml` to your own needs.